 Best Result of IF: Changing Habits

 I never struggled to exercise–I love it.
 But you can’t exercise your way out of a bad diet.
 And breastfeeding makes me feel like I am starving ALL THE TIME.
 It was hard to control my eating because I want to eat everything in my sight.

-Overall, intermittent fasting is easy (no counting calories or tracking food) and has been a great way for me to build healthy eating habits.
-It was an important early step for me in taking back my health and losing 35 lbs of extra weight from you pregnancies.
+Overall, intermittent fasting is simple (no counting calories or tracking food) and has been a miraculous way for me to build healthy eating habits.
+It was an important tool for me in taking back my health and losing 35 lbs of extra weight from you pregnancies.

 Good luck, mama!